victormunene3j-cloud/victormunene3j-cloud.github.io/markdown-practice.md

 > " Great things take time . locked in".
 ### About Me

-salaam , My name is **Victor**
+Hujambo?, My name is **Victor**

-I am passionate in building modern and responsive applications , I have highly specialized in solving real world problems using clean and efficient codes
+I am passionate in building modern and responsive applications , highly specialized in solving real world problems using clean and efficient codes

 I`m deeply intrested in *Artificial Intelligence* , *Machine learning* , and *Data science*
 ### Technologies I use